8 : Bronze and Iron

 North Leigh Roman Villa.

-None seem very atmospheric, partly due to the English habit of tidying the rubble and mowing the grass.
-More impressive is the immense network of allegedly Roman Roads, often marked on the OS Maps.
-These go way beyond the well-known trunk roads like Watling and Ermine Street and include many created to facilitate the development of places they were interested in exploiting.
+None seems very atmospheric, partly due to the English habit of tidying the rubble and mowing the grass.
+The immense network of allegedly Roman Roads is more impressive.
+They are often marked on OS maps and go way beyond the well-known trunk roads like Watling and Ermine Street.

 Don't assume that every straight road is Roman or that every Roman Road is straight!
-Often, in flatter arable countryside, the straight roads were built when farmland was enclosed in the 16th-19th centuries.
-Elsewhere, the Romans were not so daft as to ignore existing routes, and used the best fords or valley routes to avoid wet feet or a climb if they could.
+Often, straight roads in flatter arable countryside were built when farmland was enclosed in the 16th to 19th centuries.
+Elsewhere, the Romans were not so daft as to ignore existing routes and used the best fords or valley routes to avoid wet feet or a climb if they could.

-The year 409 is generally seen as the end of Roman rule in Britain, but by that time the place was in a sorry state.
-Their influence and impact rapidly decayed into oblivion in the following century.
+The year 409 is generally seen as the end of Roman rule in Britain, but by that time, the place was in a sorry state.
+Their influence and impact decayed into oblivion in the following century.
 Governance became fragmented and localised.
-There was a switch away from an economy based on trade and its underpinnings like crafts and coins and towards a more hand-to-mouth existence.
+There was a switch away from an economy based on trade and its underpinnings, like crafts and coins and towards a more hand-to-mouth existence.
+The landscape changed.
 Their stone buildings were already falling into disrepair, the villas shrinking into farms, the towns squatted rather than lived in and marginal farmland reverting to scrub or woodland.

 Roman walls at Silchester

 Once again, the population was changing.
-There had never been that many Romans, as in 'from Rome' or even from Italy.
-Rather, there were people from all over their Empire and beyond its 'Limes', or limits, employed as mercenary soldiers, traders or migrants, many of whom had settled and adopted the Empire's way of life.
+There had never been many Romans, as in 'from Rome' or even from Italy.
+Rather, there were people from all over their Empire, and beyond its 'Limes', or limits, from the Baltic to Africa.
+Maybe they were employed as mercenary soldiers, traders or migrants, and many of them would have settled and adopted the Empire's way of life.

-Sometime after 400 A.D. looking down from a hill at the Roman legions leaving with their families, their hangers-on and wretched grammar, the landscape might have looked emptier than when they arrived.
-And in the distance, you could see more dinghies full of Germanic speaking immigrants sneaking in through the back door.
-They were coming to stay, and would have the most profound and long-lasting effect on the countryside we see today.
+Before 400 A.D., the land was probably well-populated.
+Afterwards, looking down from a hill at the Roman legions leaving with their families, their hangers-on and the wretched grammar they bequeathed to public school boys, the landscape might have looked emptier than when they arrived.
+And in the distance, you could see more dinghies full of German-speaking immigrants sneaking in through the back door.
+They were coming to stay and would have the most profound and long-lasting effect on the countryside we see today.

 Comments